Martina Majerle: Career in Slovenia

+In 2009, Martina Majerle, in collaboration with Quartissimo, emerged victorious in the Slovenian national selection for Eurovision Song Contest, EMA 2009, triumphing with their composition titled "Love Symphony," consequently securing the honor of representing Slovenia at the Eurovision 2009 held in Moscow, Russia.

 In 2013 Martina Majerle successfully collaborated with Slovene songwriter Dare Kaurič, with whom she released several songs in Slovenian, just as Čokolada in vanilija, Luna nad obalo and Rain In The Desert (Mr. Darwin Chill).
 In 2015, she competed at the Slovenian preselection EMA 2015, for the Eurovision Song Contest, with a song Alive.

 In 2018, Majerle collaborated with POP TV on the Slovenian edition of Strictly Come Dancing, as a singer.

 In 2022, Martina Majerle announced that she will be a part of Slovenian edition of Your Face Sounds Familiar.

+In 2023, Martina Majerle collaborated with Dare Kaurič on his album "Muzika za ples," contributing her vocals alongside Dare in the track titled "Koliba iz bambusa."